 Sheffield looked anything but a savior Saturday at Consol Energy Center.

-He threw four interceptions, and the Power remained winless at home with a 62-34 loss to the Tampa Bay Storm in front of 4,625 fans.
+Sheffield threw four interceptions, and the Power remained winless at home with a 62-34 loss to the Tampa Bay Storm in front of 4,625 fans.

-Tampa Bay quarterback Adrian McPherson, on the other hand, had three times as many touchdown passes (six) as incompletions (two).
+Sheffield's counterpart, Tampa Bay quarterback Adrian McPherson, on the other hand, had three times as many touchdown passes (six) as incompletions (two).
 Three of his TDs went to Greg Ellingson, two to Michael Lindsey.

 Sheffield finished 23 for 44 for 276 yards and three TDs passing and another rushing.
 Two sure interceptions were negated when one was dropped by the Storm's De'Audra Dix and another was taken off the board because of a roughing-the-passer penalty.